nitheeshkm/aes/README.md

 Takes 5 Clock cycles to output the ciphertext

-Intending to implement as an ASIC co-processors to do fast encryption and decryption
+Intending to implement as an ASIC co-processors or Cyptographic accelerator to do fast encryption and decryption

 --TODO--